 During the Great Depression, insurance for banks was not available.
 So when banks failed, Americans lost their savings.
-Now when banks fail, the FDIC steps in to protect depositors.
+Now when banks fail, the FDIC steps in to protect depositors and their money.

 “Bank failures are unusual,” says Mark Hamrick, Bankrate’s senior economic analyst and Washington bureau chief.
 “But when they happen, affecting covered institutions, FDIC coverage is important.”

 Which institutions are covered by FDIC insurance?

 The vast majority of banks, including online banks, offer deposit customers FDIC insurance.

 It is rare for a bank not to have FDIC insurance, but there are exceptions.
 Bank of North Dakota, for example, is not FDIC-insured.
 Instead, it is backed by the full faith and credit of the State of North Dakota.

-Credit unions are regulated differently from banks and have their own federal deposit insurance through the National Credit Union Share Insurance Fund.
+Credit unions are regulated differently from banks and have their own federal deposit insurance through the National Credit Union Share Insurance Fund (NCUSIF).
 The fund was created by Congress in 1970 to insure deposits in member credit unions.

-It is administered by the National Credit Union Administration, or NCUA, which charters, regulates and monitors federal credit unions.
+It’s administered by the National Credit Union Administration (NCUA), which charters, regulates and monitors federal credit unions.
 The insurance is similar to what the FDIC provides, with a $250,000 cap for each account and owner.